Language disorder - children

 When to Contact a Medical Professional

-Parents who are concerned that their child's speech or language is delayed should see their child's doctor.
+If you are concerned that your child's speech or language is delayed, see your child's doctor.
 Ask about getting a referral to a speech and language therapist.

-Children who are diagnosed with this condition may need to be seen by a neurologist or children's developmental specialist to determine if the cause can be treated.
+Children with this condition may need to be seen by a neurologist or children's developmental specialist to determine if it can be treated.

 - At 15 months, does not look or point at 5 to 10 people or objects when they are named by a parent or caregiver